 Shaken not stirred hot cocoa

-If you don’t have a frother and don’t want to invest in one(although we use ours all the time and highly recommend it!), you can always use a blender that’s able to take hot drinks to get it that creamy, cloud like texture.
+If you don’t have a frother and don’t want to invest in one(although we use ours all the time and highly recommend it!), you can always use a blender that’s able to take hot drinks to get it creamy, cloud-like texture.
 Feel free to go all out with your cocoa too!
 Add whipped cream, cinnamon, a pump of Ghirardelli chocolate sauce or whatever makes your cocoa extra special.

 The Santa Clause 2